 Indicators have been assigned to both land use practices and processing /manufacturing, as shown in the column to the right of the indicator.
-It allows the Framework to be used for sustainability commitments throughout the supply chain.
+The indicators for manufacturing sector do not cover the full scope of sustainability, but rather focus on the most critical aspects related to people's wellbeing.